 Babies are sensory learners.
 They look, see, touch, and taste everything in their environment.
 Babies put everything in their mouth in part because the senses around the mouth are the one area of their body where neurons are totally functional and easily stimulated, since the suckle instinct is the first and most prominent instinct they have.

 According to research by Dr. Dana Best, a pediatrician with the Children’s National Medical Center in Washington, infants and small toddlers put toys in their mouths an average of 20 times an hour, so you need to be extra vigilant if you have teething babies or toddlers in the house.
 Anything that you wouldn’t want them to touch, taste or put in their mouth should not be accessible in any way.

 This tendency isn’t all bad.
 In fact, gumming everything in sight may offer babies hidden advantages, says pediatrician Harvey Karp.
 Scooping dirt into their mouth or muddy twigs may supply a baby with extra iron or other nutrients in the soil, and it can also build a baby’s immune system by exposing them to tiny doses of germs or helpful bacteria.
 Studies have shown that eating dirt actually helps a baby’s immune system develop, and too sterile of an environment or too much hygiene actually jeopardizes a child’s health.
 So keep a watchful eye over something that might harm them, but you also needn’t overreact when your baby gets ahold of the dogs toy and starts gumming it.

-Babies are born with a sweet tooth, which encourages them to seek out ripe fruits and calorie-rich foods such as breast milk, while avoiding poisonous plants, which tend to taste bitter.
+Babies are born with a sweet tooth.
+This encourages them to seek out ripe fruits and calorie-rich foods such as breast milk while avoiding poisonous plants, which tend to taste bitter.
 These preferences likely helped protect babies in the past who were being raised on the forest floor, but it can also frustrate parents trying to get them to eat their greens.

 Infant safety concerns that are discussed in other chapters: